webplatform/docs/apis/indexeddb/index.md

 ==== Transaction ====
 All database read and write operations occur in transactions.
 Transactions can be read or read_write.
 A version_change transaction is a special transaction that allows adding or deleting Object Stores or Indexes.

+==== Request ====
+Each reading and writing operation on a database is done using a request.
+The result of a request is usually available in success or error events raised on the request.

 === Security ===
 The IndexedDB storage follows the same-origin policy.